codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 And it's just about the keyword `return`.
 No more mathematics stuff gets involved here.
-There's only one more little thing about the `return` statement that we should take note: Once the statement is reached the function execution will be ended and all the statements afterward will be ignored.
+There's only one more little thing about the `return` statement that we should take note: Once the statement is reached, the function execution will be ended and all the statements afterward will be ignored.

 `JS code:`